mfirabd/banking-core-system/README.md

 Banks often support multiple account types with different interest and rule sets.
 This design allows new account types to be added without modifying existing logic.

+## Day 2 – Design Improvement
+Interest calculation was refactored using the Strategy Pattern.
+This decouples volatile business rules from stable domain models, allowing new interest rules to be added without modifying existing account classes.